thetanz/smp-docs/docs/FAQ.md

 # FAQ

 ## How to start using Subscription Management?
-Subscription Mgt.
-(SM) is a separate extension which you use as a dependency for each extension you would like to monetize.
+Subscription Management is a separate extension which you use as a dependency for each extension you would like to monetize.
 During the publisher onboarding process, we will provide a development version to setup integration.
 When integration is defined, we will provide an AppSource version dependency references which should be used for your AppSource publication.
 [More info](./GettingStarted.md).
 ## Which versions of NAV/BC Subscription Management supports?
 Version 15 is currently the lowest supported version.
-We are planning to support version 14 within a publisher RC, this will be released in 2021 Q1.
+There are no plans to support any lower version.
 ## How to enable sales though partners?
 Currently we offer the ability to track a partner reference within SM.
 We are planning to support automatic partner billing in future releases.
 Currently we are collecting requirements to make sure that partner engagement scenarios are sufficiently covered.
 ## Which Stripe pricing models is possible to use with Subscription Mgt.?